-You will find information on qualifying for benefits in your location on your state's unemployment website, as well as information on what you need to do to submit a claim.
+You will find information on qualifying for benefits in your location on your state's unemployment website, as well as detailed information on what you need to do to submit a claim.

-In many locations, you will be able to open a claim and file for weekly benefits online.
+In most locations, you will be able to open a claim and file for weekly benefits online.
 Unemployment compensation is typically paid on a debit card or direct deposited to the claimant's checking account.

 Registering with the state job service and actively seeking work is a requirement while collecting unemployment in some locations.
 You must be ready, willing, available, and able to work.
 The job service may require job seekers to apply for jobs, submit resumes, and not turn down a position if it meets certain standards.